gforget/Simple-Shooter-AI-Extended/README.md

 - Particules effect of the gun.
 - The gun itself
 - The character animations were cleaned up to reduce the overall project size.

-## Disclaimer
-<b>The current version of this project is not finished, and development is still ongoing.
-The current presentation is mainly to showcase what has already been done and how it has been implemented.</b>

 # Useful link